 I work closely and individually with every client—regardless of career level or project complexity.
 That's an approach that pays very real dividends by delivering the best IT resume possible to clearly communicate your value proposition.

-The primary job of CIO Resume is to convey executive presence.
+The primary job of the CIO Resume is to convey executive presence.

 That means that a solid CIO resume has to demonstrate technical competencies without giving the impression that you're "just" a tech guy.
 The CIO resume needs to focus on strategy and—and on your ability to leverage tech to drive real transformation across the enterprise.

 That's a complex balancing act.
 Not all IT resume writing services have the background or expertise to deliver that balance and craft a CIO resume that shows all the critical facets of your career.
 But it's a key for you to take the next step to a CIO role with even greater scope and influence.